 Why is my payment being sent to an address out of state?

-Our central billing office is located in Ft Myers, Florida.
-To provide quality customer service to our patients we partnered with a third party vendor that posts our insurance and patient payments in Belfast, ME.
+To provide quality customer service to our patients we partnered with a third-party vendor that posts our insurance and patient patients in Atlanta, GA.

 My EOB states services performed by Naples Center for Dermatology.